microsoft/Product-Recommendations/doc/troubleshooting-and-faq.md

 Ensure the header - "Content-Type: application/json" is set.

 #### 5. Model takes forever to train.
 Eventually fails with status "aborted after n attempts"
 The recommendations algorithm is a memory based algorithm.
-Based on the [App Service Plan](https://azure.microsoft.com/en-us/pricing/details/app-service) you choose for the web app, your instance is allocated certain amout of RAM.
+Based on the [App Service Plan](https://azure.microsoft.com/en-us/pricing/details/app-service) you choose for the web app, your instance is allocated certain amount of RAM.
 If you data size is much bigger than the published [benchmarks](benchmarks.md), web-jobs infrastructure gives up on the task after a certain time.
 This is due to an [open issue](https://github.com/Azure/azure-webjobs-sdk/issues/899) in azure web job infrastructure.

 **Recommendation:** Either move to a higher tiered app service plan from your web app in Azure Portal, or to reduce your usage and catalog size.